SergioEanX/iemap_mi_module/README.md

 infrastructure CRESCO (https://ict.enea.it/cresco/) to predict formation energy and redox potential,
 aiding in the discovery and design of new battery materials.**

 The training for formation energy prediction was conducted on a dataset of over 150,000 materials,
-while the training for redox potential prediction utilized data from more than 4,000 batteries.<br/>
+while the training for redox potential prediction utilized data from more than 4,000 batteries.
-These datasets were sourced from the Materials Project database (Materials Project),<br/>
+These datasets were sourced from the Materials Project database (Materials Project),
-with materials containing noble gas elements excluded from the training process.<br/>
+with materials containing noble gas elements excluded from the training process.

-**Note**: The predicted redox potential represents the voltage change from the completely
+**Note**: The predicted redox potential represents the voltage change from the completely discharged
-discharged to the fully charged state of the battery material.
-Consequently, only the CIF file
+to the fully charged state of the battery material.
+Consequently, only the CIF file corresponding to
-corresponding to the completely discharged battery material was used during the
-training and validation phases.
+the completely discharged battery material was used during the training and validation phases.
 This same format must be provided as input during the inference phase.

 ## Installation